elnaddar/cashcard-spring-boot/README.md

 # CashCard Spring Boot Application

 This is a Spring Boot application for managing CashCards.
 The application exposes a RESTful API for creating, retrieving, updating, and deleting CashCards.
-It also includes a basic security configuration.
+It also includes basic security configuration and API documentation with Swagger.

 ## Features

 - Create, retrieve, update, and delete CashCards.
 - Basic authentication and authorization using Spring Security.
+- API documentation with Swagger.
 - Unit and integration tests included.

 ## Prerequisites